Xinglab/rPGA/README.md

 To discover hidden splice junctions, rPGA generates allele specific bam files.
 Follow this pipeline if you are only interested in generating the allele specific bam files.
+There are three steps: 1) Personalize reference genome, 2) Align RNA-seq reads to personal genomes, and 3) Assign haplotype specific reads.
+Note, if you wish to provide your own personal haplotype alignments, you may bypass steps (1) and (2) and use the -b1 and -b2 options in step 3 (See description of parameters below).

 ### Personalize Genome ###